cottereau/CArl/README.md

 Original references for the theory are (among others)

-1. H. Ben Dhia. _Multiscale mechanical problems: the Arlequin method, Comptes Rendus de l'Academie des Sciences_ - Series IIB 326 (1998), pp. 899-904.
+1. H. Ben Dhia.
+Multiscale mechanical problems: the Arlequin method, _Comptes Rendus de l'Academie des Sciences - Series IIB 326_ (1998), pp. 899-904.
-1. H. Ben Dhia, G. Rateau. _The Arlequin method as a flexible engineering design tool_, Int.
+1. H. Ben Dhia, G. Rateau.
+The Arlequin method as a flexible engineering design tool, _Int.
 J. Numer.
 Meths.
-Engr.
-62 (2005), pp. 1442-1462.
+Engr._ 62 (2005), pp. 1442-1462.

 Many other papers make use of the method or describe specific aspects and implementation details.
 Some of the scientific papers that made use of the CArl software are included in [references.rtf](references.rtf)